 Here at td finishing, we are proud to be one of the country’s leading suppliers of powder coating equipment.
 If you are a business looking to invest in such facilities, you may be looking to have those all important questions answered to begin with.
 For example; ‘what is powder coating?’.
 As highly experienced experts in powder coating systems, we’ll be able to answer all of these questions and more.
 Therefore, you’ll be confident enough to know exactly what you need and exactly how to use powder coating equipment.

-What is Powder Coating? – Powder coating is the application of a flowing, fluidised powder which when baked in a powder coating oven, flows as a liquid before cooling to form a hard and durable finish.
-Typically used for metal substrate, TD Finishing powder coating equipment has been used to paint everything from bicycles to car parts and domestic boilers to Architectural aluminium.
+Powder coating is a type of finishing process that is applied to metal surfaces.
+A surface that has been powder coated is guaranteed to be more resistant against corrosion, scratches, wear and tear, chipping, and fading.
+Especially compared to a surface which doesn’t have this advanced protective finish.
+It consists of a flowing, fluidised powder which when baked in a powder coating oven, flows as a liquid before cooling to form a hard and durable finish.
+Typically used for metal substrate, td finishing powder coating equipment has been used to paint everything from bicycles to car parts and domestic boilers to Architectural aluminium.